THEATER FOR THE NEW CITY HOLDS ITS 41st ANNUAL

-NEW YORK, July 12-- Nonstop theater, a costume competition and ballroom dancing will bewitch the East Village in Theater for the New City's 41st annual Village Halloween Costume Ball on Tuesday, October 31 at TNC, 155 First Avenue.
-This unique festival continues as a grand coming-together for everyday New Yorkers and artists alike.
+NEW YORK, September 27 -- Nonstop theater, a costume competition and ballroom dancing will bewitch the East Village in Theater for the New City's 41st annual Village Halloween Costume Ball on Monday, October 31 at TNC, 155 First Avenue.
+This unique festival continues as a grand coming-together for real witches, everyday New Yorkers and artists alike.
 An explosive fall tradition, the event is held annually on the actual night of Halloween and celebrates artistic creation and fertilization.

 The one-night fiesta takes over all four of TNC's theater spaces, plus its lobby and the block of East Tenth Street between First and Second Avenues.
 Customarily over 1,500 wildly-clad celebrants gather for dancing, dining, showing off costumes and viewing acts from the cutting-edge of Cabaret and Theater.
 Admission is $20; costume or formal wear is required.
 Once inside, everything is free except food and drink, which are graveyard dirt-cheap.

 Big-Band Dance orchestras take over the large Johnson Theater.
-These will include Hot Lavendar Swing Band, an all-Gay and Lesbian 18-piece orchestra, and Maquina Mono (The Monkey Machine), a Latin Salsa Rock band.
+These will include Art Lillard's Heavenly Big Band and Maquina Mono (The Monkey Machine).
 The Johnson Theater will also have aerial dance by Constellation Moving Company.

-With its Witches' Cauldron, the event can justifiably claim to have downtown's most sensational Halloween cafe.
-The Cino Theater of TNC becomes an atmospheric grande buffet for the event, with a variety of American and international delicacies available at peoples' prices.
+With its Witches' Cauldron, the event can justifiably claim to have downtown's most sensational Halloween cafe with a variety of American and international delicacies available at peoples' prices.
 Holiday dishes are contributed by neighboring East Village restaurants, some with celebrity chefs.
-You can gobble couscous from a coffin lid beginning at 7:30 pm while enjoying spine-tingling performances by performance artists, songwriters, poets and variety artists including Phoebe Legere, Penny Arcade, Evan Laurence, Arthur Abrams, Norman Savitt, Richard West, Ellen Steier and Dawoud Kringle (sitar), Azam Kalavant, Ariah, Arthur Abrams, Edith Lettner, Sarah Lilly, Norman Savitt and Ellen Steier.
+You can gobble couscous from a coffin lid beginning at 7:30 pm while enjoying spine-tingling performances by performance artists, songwriters, poets and variety artists including Evan Laurence, Arthur Abrams, Norman Savitt, Richard West, Ellen Steier and Dawoud Kringle (sitar), Azam Kalavant, Ariah, Arthur Abrams, Edith Lettner, Sarah Lilly, Norman Savitt and Ellen Steier.
 The space is designed by Susan Hemley and Desiree Conston with lighting design by Alexander Bartenieff.

 Since its beginning in 1977, TNC's Halloween extravaganza has been a point of origin for many of the City's most original entertainers.
 Six full-length plays have grown out of playlets written for the fest and it is probable that the theatrical movement in Performance Art began there.
 It has been a launching pad for such formative artists as Paul Zaloom, Alice Farley, Bloolips, The Red Mole, Penny Arcade, Basil Twist and Alien Comic Tom Murrin.
 Each year, many acts, skits, sketches, and skadoodles go on to become the basis of larger theater works.
 It is also interesting to note that TNC originated the Village Halloween Parade as part of its annual Halloween Ball.
 The procession wound its way through the Village from TNC's second home at the corner of Jane and West Streets to Washington Square Park.
 Now the Village Halloween Costume Ball takes up every available inch (both floors) of TNC's multi-theater complex at 155 First Avenue (the former First Avenue Retail Market building) and adjoining outdoor spaces.

 Scattered through the event will be stilt dancers, jugglers, fire-eaters, Vaudeville playlets, Burlesque and Hellsouls including Fran McGee, Jeffrey Archer, Oedipus on the Beach, Peter Dizzoza, Joga and Larraine Goodman and her mad tappers.
 The lobby will be divided into rooms featuring rooms for Astrology/Numerology readings.
 Phyllis Yampolsky will throw the I-Ching.
 Videos are by Terry Ferreri.
 Emcee is Juston Rodriguez.

 The entire facility will be elaborately rendered for Halloween, featuring intricate and massive environments by leading theatrical scenarists, sculptors, and artists including Donald L. Brooks, Lytza Colon, Mark Marcante, David Zen Mansley, Ian Gordon, Bruce Kraemer and Desiree Conston.
 Costume design is by Susan Hemley.
 The audience will pass through walls decorated by 17 muralists.

 Theater for the New City is located at 155 First Avenue, at the corner of East Tenth Street.
 Reservations are strongly recommended.
 The TNC box office number is (212) 254-1109.